Exact solution for accretion onto a moving charged dilaton black hole: Conclusions and discussions

 \section{Conclusions and discussions}

 We have obtained an analytic solution for accretion of a gaseous medium with a adiabatic equation of state $(P=\rho)$ onto a charged dilaton black hole which moves at a constant velocity.
 We have derived the four-velocity of accreted flow and found that it possesses axial symmetry.
 We have determined the particle number density and the location of the stagnation point.
 We have presented the accretion rate which depends on the the mass of black hole and the parameter $a$ in string theory.
+We also have discussed the possible theoretical and observational constraints on the parameter $a$.
 Since $a$ depends on the magnetic charge and the dilaton, which indicates that these parameters play important parts in the process of accretion onto the moving charged dilaton black hole.
-The results obtained here provides a possible observational effect to test the string theory and may help us to get deeper understanding of the behavior of accreted flow near the event horizon of black hole.
+The time and radial part of the metric of the charged dilaton black hole we consider is exactly the same as that of the Schwarzschild black hole, only the transverse parts of the metric are different.
+However our solution is very different from that of Schwarzschild case.
+For radial accreted matter, it is generally believed that the transverse parts of the metric will not affect the velocity of the flow, but our results denies this taken for granted view.
+This is a interesting result which may help us to get deeper understanding of the behavior of accreted flow near the event horizon of black hole.
+For further studies, one can use Gamma ray burst or X-ray observations (see for example \cite{Kazempour:2022asl, Panotopoulos:2021ezt}) to constrain the parameter $a$.